stucchio/Homepage/pelican/content/making_decisions_with_bayesian_statistics.md

 title: Making decisions with Bayesian Statistics - A Tutorial
 date: 2014-06-15 09:30
 author: Chris Stucchio
-tags: ab testing, bayesian statistics, ab testing
+tags: ab testing, bayesian statistics, decision rules
 mathjax: true
 summary: Bayesian Statistics allows you to take data and a prior belief, and compute a probability distribution (the posterior) describing your beliefs about the world.
 But how do you make decisions based on that data?
 This post explains how.